quobyte/quobyte-in-action/0x_integrating_kubernetes/README.md

 # Integrating Kubernetes

-This example shows how to consume a Quoybte sotrage cluster from within a Kubernetes cluster.
+This example shows how to consume a Quoybte storage cluster from within a Kubernetes cluster.